 The first main module focuses on assessing information and client instructions, and tests whether candidates understand the invention, the instructions received and communications from examiners and others.
 The second main module puts candidates’ drafting skills to the test: they must prove their expertise in drafting and amending claims, replying to Office actions and drafting notices of opposition and other documents.
 In the third module candidates must reason, argue and manage advanced procedural aspects of patent law, assessing various options at a given point in the procedure in order to offer advice.
 Finally, in the fourth module, candidates must prove that they have the skills to handle relations with the client and the competences to provide advice and build on previously acquired knowledge in the areas of information, drafting and patent prosecution.

 The consultation on the future European qualifying examination (EQE) will aim at gathering feedback on the proposed format for the EQE.
 The material provided for the consultation will include, in addition to the concept paper, details of the proposed modules, the list of competences tested, a set of model examination papers for these modules and a questionnaire.
 The model papers, produced by a joint EPO-epi team, will give an idea of how the future EQE might look.
 Please actively contribute once the model papers and questionnaire are available.

 Depending on the outcome of the consultation, a fully-fledged reform of the Regulation on the European qualifying examination (REE) and its implementing provisions (IPREE) will follow.
-The EQE 2023 will be conducted under the current regulations.
+The EQE 2023 and 2024 will be conducted under the current regulations.